 3. Label Your Thoughts

-Another positive reframing tip is to label your thoughts for what they are, rather than accepting them as literal truths.
-Next time you have a negative thought, try slowing them down and adding a label such as “I am having the thought that…” This will help put distance between yourself and the thought.
+Another positive reframing tip is to label your thoughts for what they are rather than accepting them as literal truths.
+Next time you have a negative thought, try slowing it down and adding a label such as “I am having the thought that…” This will help put distance between yourself and the thought.
 From here, you can label negativity and cognitive distortions — negative or biased thoughts — and increase your self-awareness.

 For example, jumping to conclusions is a distortion that can cause you to make assumptions about what others are thinking or to have negative beliefs about how events will turn out.
 Others might overgeneralize by applying what happened to them in one experience to all future experiences, triggering anxiety and making negativity seem inevitable.
 Label these thoughts as “jumping to conclusions” or “overgeneralizations” since that’s exactly what they are.